 Business Incorporation in the Philippines

 K&C will help assess your future business in the Philippines and determine the best investment vehicle for you whether you locate in Metro Manila, Cebu, Subic or Clark, Philippines.
-We will assist you in business incorporation procedures, planning, and business registration with relevant agencies, such as the Philippines SEC, DTI, BIR, SSS, Philhealth, and PAG-IBIG.
+We will assist you in business incorporation procedures, planning, and registration with relevant agencies, such as the Philippines SEC, DTI, BIR, SSS, Philhealth, and PAG-IBIG.
 Incentives such as income tax holidays and special tax regimes are available to foreign companies who invest in activities that significantly contribute to national industrialization and socio-economic development, or are considered export-oriented enterprises.
-These businesses must meet eligibility requirements set by the government and typically register with investment-oriented government agencies in the Philippines, such as PEZA and BOI.
+These businesses must meet eligibility requirements set by the government and typically register with investment-oriented government agencies, such as PEZA and BOI.

 Incorporation Options in Metro Manila and Cebu

 - Fully foreign-owned Domestic Corporation (subsidiary)

 Free Consultation from our Business Registration Consultants

 - Determine Capital Requirement for Incorporation

 - Open local bank account